DIY FACE MASK CONTENTS TABLE

 This organic face mask made in the same way as mature skin mask, adding the strawberry fruit powder once the clay has been mixed with the water.

-How To Gift A Homemade Face Mask
+How To Gift This Face Mask

 Homemade face masks make for very original and creative homemade gifts, add a label and you are good to go 😉

 There you have it!
-Some great DIY face mask recipes using clay, now check out how to mix up a wonderful homemade face mask for glowing skin in a flash, or try these homemade face masks using just things already in your kitchen cupboard.
+Some great DIY face mask recipes using clay, now check out how to mix up a wonderful homemade face mask for glowing skin in a flash, or try these natural face masks using just things already in your kitchen cupboard.